 A practical view on how to draw Halloween scary faces

-Over the years, I realized that you just cannot pickup a marker and swirl it around and come up with an image that you like right off the back.
-You draw eyes and think, they should be bigger or scary looking, but it is to late once drawn on the balloon and you are stuck with it until you do another figure.
+Over the years, I realized that you just cannot pick up a marker and swirl it around and come up with an image that you like right off the back.
+You draw eyes and think, they should be bigger or scary looking, but it is too late once drawn on the balloon, and you are stuck with it until you do another figure.

 Watching caricature artists, they do basic outlines just for reference points.
 They may start with a simple line in the nose to figure out where the eyes and mouth should be placed.
 This is a great idea because it gives me a reference point on where to draw the face.
 “But, how do you do the rest of it?”
 I will ask.
 “This isn’t my first face I have drawn” is their reply.
 Dah!

 I eliminate the silly mistakes by pre-drawing the face on a piece of paper.
 Here is my scratch paper that I have been using for several balloons figures.